antoineco/aco-tomcat/README.md

 Boolean value.
 Defaults to `true`.
 The User Database Realm is inserted within the Lock Out Realm if it is enabled.

 #####`realms`
-An array of custom `Realm` entries to be added to the `Engine` block.
+An array of custom `Realm` entries to be added to the `Engine` container.
 Each entry is to be supplied as a Hash of attributes/values for the `Realm` XML node.

 #####`singlesignon_valve`
 Whether to enable the [Single Sign On Valve](http://tomcat.apache.org/tomcat-8.0-doc/config/valve.html#Single_Sign_On_Valve).
 Boolean value.
 Defaults to `false`.